PremKumarAK47/CoreJava/README.md

 Note that all fields of the class that are to be saved must either be primitive types or implement Serializable themselves.
 If a field does not meet this requirement, it must be marked as transient, which means it will not be saved to the output stream.

 ## Threading and Multithreading

+ Threading and multithreading are both features of the Java programming language that allow developers to write concurrent programs that can perform multiple tasks simultaneously.
+Here's a brief overview of threading and multithreading in Java: